Homebirth Midwife in Reno, NV

 I'm interested in homebirth, but just how safe is it?

 Studies consistently show that planned homebirth with a skilled midwife is safe for low-risk clients.
 Up until recently the only studies available were studies using birth certificate data which included many births that were not planned to be at home or for which the family did not have adequate prenatal care.
 The Midwives Alliance of North America (MANA) has been collecting high-quality data on planned homebirth as part of the MANA stats project.
 Studies using this data are demonstrating that planned homebirth is a safe option with a trained and qualified midwife.
-The results of two of the biggest and most recent studies can be seen by clicking here.

-Absolutely.
+You can absolutely plan a home birth.
 However, in some situations when space is tight, we may not have room for a birth tub.

 Will you accept VBAC (vaginal birth after cesarean) clients?